sand3rs0n-zz/SmartCheckstyle/doc/developer_note.md

     }
    ```

-### Integration to main interface
+### Integration and Error Aggregation

-A developer also needs to integrate the new checker/modifier in the main function defining a new argument.
+1. A developer also needs to integrate the new checker/modifier in the main function defining a new argument.
+2. There would be a various way of aggregate style errors.
+In this project, we pass the reference to the collection of Issue objects when checker/modifier visits nodes.

+    ```java
+    List<Issue> issues = new ArrayList<>();
+    // ...
+    JavadocChecker javadocChecker = new JavadocChecker(file.getName());
+    javadocChecker.visit(compilationUnit, issues);
+    ```

 ## Test

-### Debugging and testing checker/modifier
+### Debugging and testing a checker/modifier

 1. Manual testing
    The quick and easy way to test new checker/modifier is to create/find a java file with style error manually.
 It forces the java parser to construct the CompilationUnit with the style error.
 This approach is useful at the beginning of implementation as a developer can learn the APIs and study the feasibility of style check.
 However, as the code gets mature or a developer gets used to the APIs, it would be demanded to utilize the test automation infrastructures